James Stevenson (musician): Career

 In the spring of 2017, Gene Loves Jezebel (Jay Aston's version) released their first studio album in 14 years on Westworld Recordings, Dance Underwater.
 He also contributed to the 2018 Daphne Guinness album Daphne and the Golden Chord, and her 2020 album Revelations, both produced by Tony Visconti.

 Recently he has adopted a multi-instrumentalist role in the Alarm playing guitar, bass guitar, bass pedals and a bass/six string double-neck guitar made for him by Gordon-Smith Guitars.

 On 9 July 2021, Stevenson released his second solo album The Other Side of the World, dedicated to his younger brother David and his fight against the terminal illness Pick's disease.
 It was recorded remotely during lockdown and again produced by Peter Walsh.
 As well as all guitars and lead vocals, Stevenson played all bass guitars too.
-Guest musicians include Harriet Stubbs and Terry Edwards, among others.
+Guest musicians include Harriet Stubbs, Jessica Lee Morgan, Steve Barnard and Terry Edwards, among others.

+In his review of Love Death Sorrow for Goldmine Magazine, Dave Thompson wrote "guitarist Stevenson is simply blazing.
+Indeed, anyone who thought his recent (2021) solo album The Other Side of the World was the cat’s pajamas has just been introduced to its dressing gown.
+In terms of (re-)establishing Stevenson’s credentials as the hottest guitarist to emerge from the new wave (he was first sighted in Chelsea, in the first wave of punk), Stevenson is playing some of the most grandiosely incisive guitar of his life right now."

 Personal life

 His father was the writer John Stevenson.
 James has been married twice.
 His second wife was Westworld singer Elizabeth Westwood.
-He has an adult son, Oscar, from his first wife.
+He has an adult son, Oscar, from his first marriage.